Free New Mexico Real Estate Practice Exam

 |---|---|

 | 1.
-Complete Pre-License Education | Complete 90 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and New Mexico-specific law. |
+Pre-License Education | Complete 90 hours at a state-approved school.
+Topics include principles, contracts, finance, and New Mexico law. |

 | 2.
-Pass the Licensing Exam | 130-question exam administered by PSI, covering national real estate principles and New Mexico state law.
-Passing score: 75%. |
+Licensing Exam | Take the 130-question exam through PSI.
+It covers national concepts and New Mexico state law.
+You need 75% to pass. |

 | 3.
-Submit Your Application | Apply to the New Mexico Real Estate Commission with your exam results, background check, and required fees. |
+Submit Application | Send your results, background check, and fees to the New Mexico Real Estate Commission. |

 What to Focus On for the New Mexico State Exam